-Once you tell us you are applying, we will be sending you an electronic version of the information form, which should be completed, printed out, signed, and two copies returned to the Health Sciences Office by January 22.
+Once you tell us you are applying, we will send you our electronic "Red Packet," which will include an electronic version of the Information Form, which should be completed, signed and emailed via PDF to Jennifer Lenway (jlenway1) by Wednesday of the first week of Spring semester.
 It is also on our website.
 In it we ask you to list the names of faculty members and others from whom you will request letters of recommendation, your activities at Swarthmore, any extra burdens you have carried, jobs, and any medically related experiences.
 We also ask you to write an essay on why you want to be a doctor.
 This essay helps us to write a more personal letter on your behalf and, at the same time, prepares you to write the essay required for medical school applications.

 Please do a careful and thorough job on the Information Form.
 Students and alums who have resumes should attach them to the form as a supplement.